mangosArchives/serverZero_Rel19/src/bindings/scripts/docs/SQL_guide.md

 * mangos_scriptname_full.sql
 +
-This file is applied to the world database (default: mangos), and contains the ScriptNames +
+This file is applied to the world database (default: mangos), and contains the script names +
 * scriptdev2_script_full.sql
 +